 Uncovering information needs for independent spatial learning for users who are visually impaired.
 Nikola Banovic, Rachel L. Franz, Khai N. Truong, Jennifer Mankoff, and Anind K. DeyIn Proceedings of the 15th international ACM SIGACCESS conference on Computers and accessibility (ASSETS ’13).
 ACM, New York, NY, USA, Article 24, 8 pages. (pdf)

-I am a PhD student working on developing new models of human routine behaviors that will inform the design and support smart agents that help people develop good routines.
-My most current projects include helping aggressive drivers improve their driving routine to become less aggressive, and helping students develop routines that help them balance their academic success and their health and wellbeing.
+Nikola is an alumnus of the group, as of 2018 an assistant professor in Computer Science at the University of Michigan.
+He did his PhD work under Jennifer Mankoff and Anind Dey, working on developing new models of human routine behaviors that will inform the design and support smart agents that help people develop good routines.
+His projects included helping aggressive drivers improve their driving routine to become less aggressive, and helping students develop routines that help them balance their academic success and their health and wellbeing.